 - Future (creative activities to consider a vision for the future of food in Plymouth (and locale)).

-Joanne Gray is Learning Development Officer with a remit for communities at Plymouth City Museum and Art Gallery.
+Joanne Gray is Learning Development Officer with a remit for communities at Plymouth City Museum & Art Gallery.
 This is a wide reaching role which involves working with vulnerable and hard to reach audiences within Plymouth and the surrounding area to increase both physical and intellectual access to the museum’s collections.
 We also have support from the Plymouth and West Devon Record Office, who have assisted us in locating local historical food images which we intend to exhibit on the day.

 There was input from speakers (Dr Julie Parsons, Lecturer in Sociology at the University of Plymouth, who talked about her food research at LandWorks); Dr Wendy Miller, who brought to life the importance, and historical perspective, of allotments.
 Finally we had the active support of Penny Tarrant (Plymouth Food Waste Partnership) and Jackie Young (Devon and Cornwall Food Association) both of whom shared their creative ideas for how we can better consider food waste and surplus.